- Registered custom metrics: Metrics that can be shared across your organization

 Use the code editor to write your custom metric.
 The editor provides a template with the required functions and helpful comments to guide you.

 The code editor allows you to write and test your metric directly in the browser.
-You’ll need to define at least the scorer_fn
+You’ll need to define at least the

 and aggregator_fn

-functions as described below.
+functions as described below.4

 Save your metric

-After writing your custom metric code, click the “Save” button in the top right corner of the code editor.
-Your metric will be validated and, if there are no errors, it will be saved and become available for use across your organization.
+After writing your custom metric code, select the Save button in the top right corner of the code editor.
+Your metric will be validated and, if there are no errors, it will be saved and become available for use across your organization.You can now select this metric when running evaluations.

-1. The Scorer Function (scorer_fn
+1. The scorer function (scorer_fn

 )